 Accessing PIT tag data

 PIT tag data were obtained from the Columbia Basin PIT Tag Information System (PTAGIS).
 Only known-origin individuals (based on known release sites) were included in this dataset.
 To ensure that only individuals marked as juveniles were kept in the dataset, all individuals that were greater than 350 mm at time of marking were removed.
 To select returning adults, only individuals that were seen in the adult fishways at Bonneville Dam were selected.
 To ensure that there were enough data for each population included in this dataset, only populations (defined as tributaries in which PIT-tagged juveniles were released) that had at least 250 individuals distributed across 8 run years were kept.
 Additionally, only populations with instream PIT tag detections sites in their natal tributaries were kept; if sufficient instream detection sites only became available during the later part of our study period, only individuals from those years were kept.
 Run years were separated by June 1 of each year, and run year 2005/2006 (beginning on June 1, 2005) was selected as the first year in our dataset.
-In total, populations from 17 natal tributaries met this criteria: 11 tributaries of the Columbia (Deschutes River, John Day River, Hood River, Fifteenmile Creek, Umatilla River, Yakima River, Walla Walla River, Wenatchee River, Entiat River, Okanogan River, and Methow River) and six tributaries of the Snake (Tucannon River, Asotin Creek, Clearwater River, Salmon River, Grande Ronde River, and Imnaha River).
+In total, populations from 17 natal tributaries met these criteria: 11 tributaries of the Columbia (Deschutes River, John Day River, Hood River, Fifteenmile Creek, Umatilla River, Yakima River, Walla Walla River, Wenatchee River, Entiat River, Okanogan River, and Methow River) and six tributaries of the Snake (Tucannon River, Asotin Creek, Clearwater River, Salmon River, Grande Ronde River, and Imnaha River).
 Once the tag codes were identified for each of these tributary populations, a complete tag history report was run in PTAGIS for all of the tag codes in our dataset.

 Processing PIT tag data into detections at various sites